Grace Lee Whitney

 Grace Lee Whitney (born Mary Ann Chase; April 1, 1930 – May 1, 2015) was an American actress and singer.
+Her entertainment career spanned over a half century in a variety of capacities in radio, on stage, in music as a singer and songwriter, in television and in movies.
 She played Janice Rand on the original Star Trek television series and subsequent Star Trek films.

 Early life

-Whitney was born on April 1, 1930 in Ann Arbor, Michigan and was adopted by the Whitney family, who changed her name to Grace Elaine.
+Whitney was born on April 1, 1930, in Ann Arbor, Michigan and was adopted by the Whitney family, who changed her name to Grace Elaine.
+The family moved to Detroit where Whitney attended school.
 She started her entertainment career as a "girl singer" on Detroit's WJR radio at age 14.
 After she left home, she began to call herself Lee Whitney, eventually becoming known as Grace Lee Whitney.
-In her late teens, she moved to Chicago, where she opened in nightclubs for Billie Holiday and Buddy Rich, and toured with the Spike Jones and Fred Waring bands.
+In her late teens, she moved to Chicago, where she opened in nightclubs for Billie Holiday and Buddy Rich and toured with the Spike Jones and Fred Waring bands.
+During this time she trained to be a nurse for a year.

 Early roles

+Radio

+Whitney was the original Chicken of the Sea mermaid character created in 1952.
+Chicken of the Sea has maintained the mermaid as its mascot over the years.
+Whitney came to play the iconic mermaid character while appearing on The Edgar Bergen and Charlie McCarthy Show on CBS Radio.
+The show was broadcast in a front of a live studio audience with Whitney in costume and singing the tuna jingle.

+Theater

+Whitney debuted at the Winter Garden Theatre on Broadway in Top Banana, with Phil Silvers and Kaye Ballard in 1952, playing Miss Holland.
+Here she met her future husband, Sydney Stevan Dweck, who was a freelance drummer and percussionist and band member for the show.
+Following the successful run of the show in New York, she joined the cast in Hollywood, where she recreated the role in the 1954 musical film of the same name.

+She was a chorus girl in the off-Broadway musicals Great to be Alive!
+(1953) and The Pajama Game (1956).

-Whitney debuted on Broadway in Top Banana, with Phil Silvers and Kaye Ballard, playing Miss Holland.
-Following the successful run of the show, she joined the cast in Hollywood, where she recreated the role in the 1954 movie of the same name.
-While in Los Angeles, Whitney auditioned for and was cast in the starring role of Lucy Brown in the national tour of The Threepenny Opera, taking over the role from Bea Arthur, who had played the part in New York off-Broadway.
+In 1960, while in Los Angeles, Whitney auditioned for and was cast in the starring role of Lucy Brown in the first national tour of The Threepenny Opera, taking over the role from Bea Arthur, who had played the part in New York off-Broadway.